nmeziany/SkeletonMobile/README.md

 In this project I created a mobile version of a Portfolio integrating some features:
 - A header with navigation bar and menu including a logo.
 - A Presentation section that provides general informations for the portfolio's owner.
+- A section to show the projects created by the portfolio's owner.
+- An about me section.
+- Links to social networks accounts.

 ## Built With